Posted on: 27-Nov-2021

 Give your guests coupons or discounts to local attractions or tours to take in all the location has to offer.
 Look online or ask the hotel if they have any special deals.

 These are free from Visitors Bureaus or Chamber of Commerce.
 This provides your guests with ideas of extra-local activities they can enjoy.
 Include a highlighted list and descriptions of your favorite places around the area.
 Compile a range of different activities that would appeal to all people and age groups.

 Guests commonly forget essential toiletry items at home.
 Set up a little basic toiletries package, such as toothpaste, dental floss, water bottles, razors, shaving cream, nail polish remover, chapstick, coconut oil for hair, or cotton swabs.

 Include practical attire items related to the location of your event.
-If you’re holding your event in the winter, including gloves, scarves, hand warmers, crochet blanket, and thick socks.
+If you’re holding your event in the winter, include gloves, scarves, hand warmers, a crochet blanket, and thick socks.
 If you’re planning an event in a warmer climate, including sunglasses, beach hats, and towels.

 22. Universal Charger

 When going away either on vacation or to an event, people sometimes forget their phone charger at home.
 Find a universal charger that will charge any device and throw that in the welcome basket.